 Introduce Healthy Ways to Manage Stress

 You cannot completely shield your children from painful experiences and challenges.
 While it may hurt you to see them go through such experiences, they are necessary to build emotional and mental resiliency.
-While you cannot experience pain for them, you can teach them healthy coping skills so that they will not be overwhelmed stress during tough times.
+While you cannot experience pain for them, you can teach them healthy coping skills so that they will not be overwhelmed by stress during tough times.

 Instead of waiting for your teens to learn how to alleviate their stress entirely on their own, you can be proactive and introduce them to stress management tools.
 You can teach them how to meditate or perform breathing and other relaxation techniques.
 You can also encourage them to listen to music, paint, create art, and write in journals to soothe themselves.